molle98/Country-Info-App/README.md

 ## Usage

 Once both servers are running, visit [http://localhost:3000](http://localhost:3000) to use the app.
 The frontend communicates with the backend via [http://localhost:5000](http://localhost:5000).

+## Note
+Most countries work fine with the API, but some are not being recognized properly.
+I'm not sure why this is happening, but it seems to be an issue with certain country codes or API responses.